JEKO10/Weather-App/README.md

 ## Project task

-My first ever project pushed to GitHub and one of my first projects created using React.
+My first ever project pushed to GitHub and one of the first projects created using React.
 In this project, I learned how to use the useState hook and how to fetch data from API.

 ## Project overview